Swing Left Software Engineer Salary | $107K-$123K+ | Levels.fyi

 The median Software Engineer compensation in United States package at Swing Left totals $107K per year.
-View the base salary, stock, and bonus breakdowns for Swing Left's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Swing Left's total compensation packages.
 Last updated: 9/29/2025

 Company